ElemeFE/element/examples/docs/en-US/table.md

 You can also select multiple rows.

 :::demo Activating multiple selection is easy: simply add an `el-table-column` with its `type` set to `selection`.
-Apart from multiple selection, this example also uses `scoped slots` and `show-overflow-tooltip`: by default, if the content is too long, it will break into multiple lines.
+Apart from multiple selection, this example also uses `show-overflow-tooltip`: by default, if the content is too long, it will break into multiple lines.
 If you want to keep it in one line, use attribute `show-overflow-tooltip`, which accepts a `Boolean` value.
 When set `true`, the extra content will show in tooltip when hover on the cell.
 ```html
 <template>
   <el-table